 by Ross Turchaninov, MD, B. Prilutsky, LMT

-In the times of Internet it is difficult sometimes to follow all the professional news.
-We greatly appreciate Sue Hitzmann, LMT from www.massageprofessionals.com who started an important discussion about the recently published article in New York Times about sports massage and its impact on blood flow and postexercise muscle soreness. (http://well.blogs.nytimes.com/2010/06/02/phys-ed-does-massage-help-after-exercise/).
+In the age of the Internet, it can be not easy to keep up with all the professional news.
+We greatly appreciate Sue Hitzmann, LMT, from www.massageprofessionals.com, who started a meaningful discussion about the recently published New York Times article on sports massage and its impact on blood flow and post-exercise muscle soreness. (http://well.blogs.nytimes.com/2010/06/02/phys-ed-does-massage-help-after-exercise/).

 ‘…sports massage results in severe impairment to blood flow during the massage stroke, and this impairment has a net effect of decreasing muscle blood flow early in the recovery period after strenuous exercise.’ and ‘…sports massage would not be indicated for optimal lactic acid removal from exercised muscle…’.

-In fact, these results, if they are correct, are a professional blow to the entire industry and science of sports massage.
-The situation is even more complicated by the fact that this data was published in such a respected media publication as the New York Times, which has more than 18 millions subscribers.
+In fact, if these results are correct, they are indeed a professional blow to the entire industry and science of sports massage.
+The situation is further complicated by the fact that this data was published in the New York Times, a respected media outlet with more than 18 million subscribers.

 ORIGINAL ARTICLE

-In a clinical group subjects laid quietly for 30 seconds and this was the time when massage began which consisted of effleurage and kneading.
-In the control group after initial 30 seconds of rest subjects began 10 minutes of rhythmic forearm contractions at 10% of maximum voluntary contraction.
+In a clinical group, subjects lay quietly for 30 seconds, during which the massage began with effleurage and kneading.
+In the control group, after the initial 30 seconds of rest, subjects began 10 minutes of rhythmic forearm contractions at 10% of maximum voluntary contraction.

-The authors of the article started to monitor central hemodynamic, forearm oxygen uptake, forearm blood flow, forearm lactic acid removal after initial 30 seconds rest.
+The authors started monitoring central hemodynamics, forearm oxygen uptake, forearm blood flow, and forearm lactic acid removal after an initial 30-second rest.
 The statistical analysis of the obtained data allowed the authors to conclude that

 ‘…sports massage actually impairs removal of lactic acid from exercised muscle and that this is due to a mechanical impairment to postexercise muscle blood flow from rhythmic compression of muscle tissue’.

-So it seems that this case is closed and authors are correct that sports massage actually harms the athlete’s recovery.
-However detailed analysis of this article showed us that despite of correct statistical analysis of obtained data this is one of the most weak and outdated study we encounter so far on subject of sports massage.
+It seems this case is closed, and the authors are correct that sports massage actually harms the athlete’s recovery.
+However, a detailed analysis of this article showed that, despite an accurate statistical analysis of the data, it is one of the weakest and most outdated studies we have encountered so far on the subject of sports massage.

-The study concentrated on two major aspects – lactic acid removal and blood circulation in muscle tissue.
+The study focused on two significant aspects: lactic acid removal and blood circulation in muscle tissue.
 Here is why the authors are dead wrong on each point of their study.

 LACTIC ACID REMOVAL

-At the beginning of the article the authors specified that there is a split in the medical community about the impact of lactic acid on muscle fatigue and recovery.
-They have clearly sided with the view that lactic acid is one of the important factors in muscle fatigue and soreness after intense exercise.
-The stated that
+At the outset, the authors noted that the medical community is divided over the impact of lactic acid on muscle fatigue and recovery.
+They have clearly sided with the view that lactic acid is a critical factor in muscle fatigue and soreness after intense exercise.
+They stated that

 ‘…it still remains that early lactic acid removal from the muscle may be advantageous to improve athletic performance…’

-However, this is an old and outdated view which is abandon by the great majority of the sports medicine scientists.
+However, this is an outdated view abandoned by the great majority of sports medicine scientists.
 The current view is the complete opposite.
-The muscles during eccentric exercises use lactic acid as an easily accessible burning fuel while their own ATP storage is depleted and production is strained.
-We can provide great number of studies which justify this fact.
-Conveniently enough the authors of this article didn’t even mentioned the most important publications which showed complete unsustainability of the lactic acid theory.
+During eccentric exercises, muscles use lactic acid as an easily accessible fuel while their ATP stores are depleted and production is strained.
+We can provide numerous studies that support this claim.
+Conveniently enough, the authors of this article didn’t even mention the most essential publications that showed the complete unsustainability of the lactic acid theory.

 ‘The lactic acid theory is based on the assumption that lactic acid continues to be produced following exercise cessation.
-For the lay public, the accumulanous of toxic metabolic waste product is thought to cause a noxious stimulus and the perception of pain at a delayed stage.
+For the lay public, the accumulation of toxic metabolic waste products is thought to cause a noxious stimulus and the perception of pain at a delayed stage.

-However, this theory has largely been rejected as the higher degree of metabolism associated with concentric muscle contractions have failed to result in similar sensations of delayed soreness.
-In addition, lactic acid levels return to pre-exercise levels within 1 hour following exercise and blood lactate levels measured before, during and sporadically up to 72 hours after level and downhill running have failed to show a relationship between lactic acid levels and soreness ratings.’
+However, this theory has largely been rejected, as the higher metabolic rate associated with concentric muscle contractions has failed to elicit delayed-onset muscle soreness.
+In addition, lactic acid levels return to pre-exercise levels within 1 hour following exercise, and blood lactate levels measured before, during, and sporadically up to 72 hours after have failed to show a relationship between lactic acid levels and soreness ratings.’

-Here is another quote from one of the most respected publication for sports coaches (Sharkey and Gaskill, 2006):
+Here is another quote from one of the most respected publications for sports coaches (Sharkey and Gaskill, 2006):

-So what are the causes of muscle soreness after the exercise?
-At this point we have 5 theories.
-We will use publication of Cheung, et al (2003) to discuss this subject:
+So what are the causes of muscle soreness after exercise?
+At this point, we have five theories.
+We will use the publication of Cheung, et al (2003) to discuss this subject:

 1. Muscle Damage Theory (Hough, 1902)

-Despite the fact that this is the oldest of all theories it has large following among current scientists.
-According to this theory eccentric exercise disrupts the contractile apparatus of skeletal muscles especially along Z-lines which are its weakest link.
+Although this is the oldest theory, it has a large following among current scientists.
+According to this theory, eccentric exercise disrupts the contractile apparatus of skeletal muscles, especially along Z-lines, which are its weakest link.

 2. Muscle Spasm Theory (deVries, 1966; Cleak et al., 1992)

-Increase in the resting muscle tone leads to compression of the capillaries, local ischemia, insufficient drainage and accumulation of waste products and finally activation of pain receptors as results of local changes in pH.
+An increase in resting muscle tone leads to compression of capillaries, local ischemia, impaired drainage, accumulation of waste products, and, finally, activation of pain receptors due to local changes in pH.

 3. Inflammation Theory (Smith, 1991)

-The author and proponents of this theory argue that pathophysiologically intense exercise trigger in the skeletal muscle the response identical to basic inflamation: interstitial edema, increased permeability of small blood vessels, infiltration of the muscle tissue with macophages, etc.
+The author and proponents of this theory argue that pathophysiologically intense exercise triggers a response in skeletal muscle identical to basic inflammation: interstitial edema, increased permeability of small blood vessels, infiltration of the muscle tissue with macrophages, etc.

 4. Connective Tissue Damage Theory (Sydney-Smith et al., 1992)

 Excessive strain of the connective tissue structures leads to muscle soreness.
-This theory is backed by the fact that there is significant increase of components of mature collagen and individual amino acids in urine after eccentric exercises.
-This is a sign of connective tissue damage because the collage is main protein these structures build from.
+This theory is supported by a significant increase in the components of mature collagen and individual amino acids in urine after eccentric exercise.
+This is a sign of connective tissue damage because collagen is the main protein from which these structures are built.

 5. Enzyme Efflux Theory (Gulick, Kimura, 1996)

-When muscle tissue is damaged as a result of eccentric exercise the calcium leaks from cysterns and it slows the ATP production as well as activates enzymes and ferments which additionally damage muscle tissue.
+When muscle tissue is microdamaged during eccentric exercise, calcium leaks from the sarcoplasmic reticulum, slowing ATP production and activating enzymes and fermentative pathways, which further damage muscle tissue.

-Thus, it is completely irrelevant for science in general and for sports massage in particular if it has any effect on lactic acid removal, because we need lactic acid to be used for the effective muscle contraction.
+Thus, it is entirely irrelevant to science in general and to sports massage in particular whether it affects lactic acid removal, because we need lactic acid for effective muscle contraction.

 BLOOD FLOW